Test-time regression: a unifying framework for designing sequence models with associative memory: Test-time regression as a framework for designing sequence layers

-The goal of sequence modeling is to transform a sequence of input tokens $\xbf_1, \ldots, \xbf_T$ into output tokens $\ybf_1, \ldots, \ybf_T$ \citep{Sutskever2014SequenceSequenceLearning}.
-Although many sequence layers exist, past works have shown that associative recall ability is crucial to this task by enabling in-context learning \citep{Olsson2022ContextLearningInduction}.
-Though many sequence layers exist, it is not a priori clear which ones are able to perform associative recall without empirical evaluations \citep{Arora2023ZoologyMeasuringImproving}.
-A common design choice is to transform the input tokens into key-value pairs $(\kbf_1, \vbf_1), \ldots, (\kbf_T, \vbf_T)$ and queries $\qbf_1, \ldots, \qbf_T$ before mixing them, following the success of transformers \citep{Vaswani2017AttentionAllYou}.
-While transforming inputs into query-key-value tokens has proven empirically effective, the field has lacked theoretical principles for designing sequence layers with associative memory capabilities.
-We address this gap through our test-time regression framework, which provides a principled recipe for deriving sequence architectures with mathematically grounded recall abilities.
+Having discussed a number of existing sequence layers, each motivated by an atomic architectural modification, we now present a unified framework to clarify their relationship to each other.
+Our approach is motivated by empirical findings that a model's associative recall ability strongly correlates with its performance and in-context learning capabilities \citep{Olsson2022ContextLearningInduction, Arora2023ZoologyMeasuringImproving}.
+We formalize the two step process of memorization and retrieval, presenting a principled recipe for deriving sequence layers with mathematically grounded recall abilities.

-\paragraph{Associative memory as regression.} From our everyday experience, we already have an intuition for what an associative memory should behave like; for example, hearing a friend's name should trigger a mental impression of that friend.
-This pairing is called a ``cue'' and a ``response''.
+\paragraph{Step 1: Memorization as regression.} From our everyday experience, we already have an intuition for how associative memory should behave; for example, hearing a friend's name should trigger a mental impression of that friend.
+This pairing of a ``cue'' and a ``response'' is known as an association.
 To reflect terminology in deep learning \citep{Vaswani2017AttentionAllYou}, we will refer to cues as ``keys'' and responses as ``values''.
-Given a set of associations $(\kbf_1, \vbf_1), \ldots, (\kbf_T, \vbf_T)$, an \emph{associative memory system} is a system that performs \emph{associative recall}: return $\vbf_i$ when given $\kbf_i$.
-Such a mapping between different sets of related objects is known as a hetero-associative memory in classic signal processing and neurocomputing literature \citep{Hinton1989ParallelModelsAssociative}.
+With this intuition, we can define a mathematical model for associative memory.
+Given key-value pairs $(\kbf_1, \vbf_1), \ldots, (\kbf_t, \vbf_t) \in \reals^\dkey \times \reals^\dval$ to be memorized, an \emph{associative memory system} is a function $\memory: \reals^\dkey \to \reals^\dval$ such that $\memory(\kbf_i)\approx\vbf_i$ for $i=1, \ldots, t$ \citep{Kohonen1972CorrelationMatrixMemories,Kohonen1989SelfOrganizationAssociativeMemory}.
+Such a mapping $\memory$ between two sets of related objects is also known as a hetero-associative memory in classic signal processing and neurocomputing literature \citep{Hinton1989ParallelModelsAssociative}.